 If you are still not able to record your iPhone/iPad screen, you need to contact Apple Support.

 Assuming you have been able to fix the problem using these solutions.
 Share your feedback and let us know which trick clicked for you.

 You might want to glance through these posts as well:

 - How to Improve iOS 13 Battery Life

-- How to Speed up iPhone and iPad
+- Speed up iPhone and iPad

 - How to Customize Control Center on iPhone or iPad